Art: Internships and Careers

 Graduates with a B.S. in education: K-12 in art education certification are certified to teach art K-12 in public or private schools, and can pursue careers in museums or art/cultural centers teaching or directing museums' education programs in art.

-With the help of Career Services, we'll connect you to potential employers through networking events, job shadowing opportunities, on-campus recruiting, job and internship fairs, and organizational visits.
+With the help of the Career and Professional Development Center, we'll connect you to potential employers through networking events, job shadowing opportunities, on-campus recruiting, job and internship fairs, and organizational visits.

 Additionally, one of the student-run arts organizations, Studio 224, functions as an arts agency.
 Students work with real-life clients and learn about the entire agency setting from initial concept through final production while interacting with professionals.
 This practical application allows you to be successful in various real-life business situations.